ashtonseth/docs-staging/docs_tmp/docs/index.md

-# docs.ashtonseth.dev | Homelab and Project Documentation
+# Homelab Network Documentation

-Welcome to the innerworkings of my extercurricular tinkering.
-Here you'll find various network design, implementation, and security practices found in my homelab environment.
+Welcome to my professional homelab network documentation.
+This site showcases enterprise-grade network design, implementation, and security practices applied in a home production and testing environment.

 ## :material-information: Overview

 This documentation covers a multi-segment network infrastructure designed with security, scalability, and operational best practices in mind.
-The environment serves as both a production home network and a learning laboratory for learning advanced networking and security concepts.
+The environment serves as both a production home network and a learning laboratory for advanced networking and cybersecurity concepts.

+!!! info "Documentation Purpose"
+    This site demonstrates technical competency in network engineering, security implementation, and infrastructure automation while serving as a practical reference for ongoing projects and configurations.

 ## :material-network: Network Highlights

 ### Design Principles

 - **Hierarchical Addressing**: Structured IPv4 and IPv6 addressing schemes
-- **Defense in Depth**: Multiple segmented security layers
+- **Defense in Depth**: Multiple security layers with proper segmentation
 - **High Availability**: Redundant paths and services where practical
 - **Automation Ready**: Configuration management and IaC integration
 - **Monitoring First**: Comprehensive visibility into network operations